-Individualized advisement, faculty mentorship, and scholar development are the most important benefits of becoming a member of the Honors College at Rutgers-Newark.
-Our advisors seek to support students in their development and exploration of their educational and career goals by fostering a collaborative, mentoring process to promote responsibility in their decision-making process.
+Individualized advisement, faculty mentorship, and scholar development are a significant part of the benefits of becoming a member of the Honors College at Rutgers-Newark.
+Our advisement seeks to support students in their development and exploration of their educational and career goals by fostering a collaborative, mentoring process to promote responsibility in their decision-making process.
 Students are required to meet with their honors advisor yearly to develop to update their academic plan and identify academic and enrichment opportunities.

 Responsibilities and Expectations

-Student can expect the advisor/coach to:
+Student can expect the advisor to:

-- Foster an inclusive environment where students feel safe, respected, supported and valued.
+- Foster an inclusive environment where students feel safe, respected, supported and valued

-- Facilitate conversations unique to each individual.
+- Facilitate conversations unique to each individual

-- Initiate questions to encourage meaningful dialog.
+- Initiate questions to encourage meaningful dialog

-- Provide educational opportunities and resources to expand and maximize a student’s potential.
+- Provide educational opportunities and resources to expand and maximize a student’s potential

-- Review strategies with meeting a student’s academic and professional goals.
+- Review strategies with meeting a student’s academic and professional goals

-- Assist students with their post-graduation goals.
+- Assist students with their post-graduation goals

 Students are expected to:

-- Be aware of critical dates and deadlines offered through the Honors College and on the RU-N campus.
+- Be aware of critical dates and deadlines offered through the Honors College and on the RU-N campus

-- Be able to articulate one’s progress towards their academic and professional goals, as well as completion of honors.
+- Be able to articulate one’s progress towards their academic and professional goals, as well as completion of honors

-- Accept final responsibility for all choices and decisions.
+- Accept final responsibility for all choices and decisions

-- Be open to learning opportunities through active engagement and reflection.
+- Be open to learning opportunities through active engagement and reflection

 Students are welcome to schedule an Honors College advisement appointment through Navigate or by emailing Ms. Rosario at email@example.com.